July Buddha Bowl (w/eggplant bacon rolls)

 - Eggplant bacon (recipe here: Eggplant Bacon Recipe) stuffed with spicy Mexican cashew cheese (recipe here: Spicy Cashew Cheese Sauce)

 - Served with (the bowl in the middle), avocado pesto.
-(For the avocado pesto, just process together two ripe avocadoes (skin and seed removed), 1 cup packed basil leaves, 1/3 cup pine nuts, just from ½ lemon, 2 tbsp nutritional yeast, 1/4 cup extra virgin olive oil, salt and pepper to taste.
+(For the avocado pesto, just process together two ripe avocados (skin and seed removed), 1 cup packed basil leaves, 1/3 cup pine nuts, just from ½ lemon, 2 tbsp nutritional yeast, 1/4 cup extra virgin olive oil, salt, and pepper to taste.
 Then add water until desired consistency is reached.
-I used my vitamix.)
+I used my Vitamix.)